-Kiwi families are quite a unique bunch.
-Some of our parenting traits are rather NZ-specific, and possibly we don't even realise that they're ours alone until they're pointed out to us by observant (and often fascinated!) newcomers.
+Kiwi parents make up quite a unique bunch.
+Some of our parenting traits are rather NZ-specific, and possibly we don’t even realise that they’re ours alone until they’re pointed out to us by observant (and often fascinated!) newcomers.

 Our kids go barefoot everywhere and can run on gravel (without wincing!).